-- With continuous shutter, exposure and focus for the first image are applied for successive images as well. - Continuous shutter cannot be used in combination with any of the following.
-Some BEST SHOT scenes (Cross, Pastel, ID Photo, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - The continuous shutter rate depends on the current image size and image quality settings. - The speed of Normal-speed Continuous Shutter and High-Speed Continuous Shutter depends on the type of memory card loaded in the camera and the amount of free space available for storage.
-When shooting to built-in memory, continuous shutter shooting is relatively slow. - Flash is turned off automatically when High-speed Continuous Shutter is selected. - With flash continuous shutter, the flash mode automatically becomes - You cannot use the self-timer in combination with Normal-speed or High-speed Continuous Shutter. - Note that images recorded with High-speed and Flash Continuous Shutter are of somewhat lower resolution and more prone to digital noise than images recorded with Normal-speed Continuous Shutter. - The ISO sensitivity setting always is "AUTO" for High-speed and Flash Continuous Shutter, regardless of the camera's current ISO sensitivity setting. - The flash range for Flash Continuous Shutter is narrower than that for normal flash.
+- With continuous shutter, exposure and focus for the first image are applied for successive images as well. - · Continuous shutter cannot be used in combination with any of the following. - Some BEST SHOT scenes (AUTO BEST SHOT, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - Make-up - The continuous shutter rate depends on the current image size and image quality settings. - The speed of Normal-speed Continuous Shutter and High-Speed Continuous Shutter depends on the type of memory card loaded in the camera and the amount of free space available for storage.
+When shooting to built-in memory, continuous shutter shooting is relatively slow. - Flash is turned off automatically when High-speed Continuous Shutter is selected. - With flash continuous shutter, the flash mode automatically becomes [1] (flash on). - You cannot use the self-timer in combination with Normal-speed or High-speed Continuous Shutter. - Note that images recorded with High-speed and Flash Continuous Shutter are of somewhat lower resolution and more prone to digital noise than images recorded with Normal-speed Continuous Shutter. - The ISO sensitivity setting always is "Auto" for High-speed and Flash Continuous Shutter, regardless of the camera's current ISO sensitivity setting. - The flash range for Flash Continuous Shutter is narrower than that for normal flash.